Take the quiz

 4. Is canine diabetes similar to human diabetes?

-What are polyuria, polydipsia and polyphagia?
+What are polydipsia, polyuria, and polyphagia?

-You’re likely to encounter these terms as you learn more about diabetes and your pet.
+You’re likely to encounter these terms as you learn more about your pet’s diabetes.
+These definitions will help:

 • Polydipsia is the medical term for excessive thirst, usually noticed when a pet seems to be drinking excessive amounts of water.